TauOmicronMu/RobotWarehouse/Interaction.md

 ## Interaction
-This file serves as a preliminary guide to how interaction should take place between component.
-It is written from my point of view as a system integrator and with my java experience in mind.
+This file serves as a preliminary guide to how interaction should take place between components.
+It is written from my (Sam's) point of view as a system integrator and with my java experience in mind.
 If you have any suggestions, please let me know and we can discuss changes to this document.

 ## Events